ec-jrc/pyPoseidon/docs/dem.md

 ### Output to file

-Once the dataset is attained, it can be stored in the solver's appropriate format.
+Once the dataset is produced, it can be stored in the solver's appropriate format.
 This is relevant for solvers that read the bathymetry in a separate file (as is the case for `D3D`).

 ```python
 pdem.to_output(d.Dataset,solver_name='d3d', rpath='./test/')